-'Deactivated' status

-Certificate section is greyed out with and download button is disabled.

-The deactivated partner will not be able to create or utilize any of the services in their PMS portal (For eg: no new transactions will work such as creation of OIDC Client , API Key etc).
+The deactivated partner will not be able to create or utilize any of the services in their PMS portal (For e.g. no new transactions will work such as creation of OIDC Client , API Key etc).

-Known Issue: Even after partner deactivation, partner is able to access the existing transactions in their PMS portal such as,
+Known Issue: Even after partner deactivation, partner is able to access the existing transactions in their PMS portal such as

 Existing OIDC client ids are still operational for Authentication Partner.